Click on a highlighted name below to view the member's bio

 Larry was inducted into the Old Timers Nashville Amateur Baseball Hall of Fame in 2011.
 His family includes his wife, Mrs. Toney Cole, their daughter, Kimya, and son, Kahil and daughter-in-law Nicole.

 Chip Cruze is owner and operator of Nashville Baseball Academy.
+He was recently selected by the Old Timers board of directors to become vice president. and will assume the office of president in 2020.
 He is passionate about teaching the game and providing opportunities to those who want to learn the game.

 “I'm blessed at NBA to have an outstanding staff of dedicated and knowledgeable trainers who share my passion, including fellow Old Timers member and former major-league pitcher, Tommy Bolton.”